 James 1:2-4, NLT

-There are many different points where our Lord connects through our desperation.
-Our sorrow and confusion can be how God ‘wires us’ for additional contact— my pain becomes His copper wire.
-It is how He touches my heart as He flows through it.
+There are many different points where our Lord connects to us through our desperation.
+Our sorrow and confusion can be how God ‘wires us’ for additional contact— in some kind of weird and cosmic way, my pain becomes His ‘copper wire.’
+This often is how He touches my heart as He flows through it.

 When it gets dark, any light becomes exceptional.
-In a book by Stephen Lawhead, (I think it was “the Silver Hand.”) we see a man, the hero take up stones who have at one time been infused the creative power of the universe.
+In a book by Stephen Lawhead, (I think it was “the Silver Hand.”) we see a man, the hero take up stones which have been infused the creative power of the universe.
 Standing on the walls of a besieged stronghold, the desperate hero throws the stones down on the attackers.
 And as each stone smashes into the ground it releases a part of a song, which destroys the enemy, and defeats those strong in the darkness.
+(Silly story.)

 His Spirit infuses into our hearts.
 He has imparted something in us that is both precious and powerful.
 He works through the pain and struggles that we encounter.
 These are terribly ugly, no question.
 But it is through these we plug into something real and eternal.
 I suppose when the tragic finally brings real life it’s a most precious thing.
-We treasure all this that has come at such an exorbitant price.
+We treasure all this for it comes at such an exorbitant price.

-Pain indeed has a purpose, and many times that comes at a high cost.
+Pain indeed has a purpose, but oh, many times it seems to only hurt.